ashwin975/Databricks_RAG/README.md

 - Workflow was orchestrated to run the notebooks sequentially

 Key Benefits of Using Unity Catalog:
+- ✅ Build Efficient data flow layers ( raw -> processed -> presentation)
+- ✅ Monitoring and Managing Pipelines with Azure Monitor service
+- ✅ Setup up (CI/CD) pipelines to facilitate testing, deployment, and production phases
+- ✅ Build Delta Lake in Azure databricks for ACID transactions
+- ✅ Created External and Managed tables using Spark (PySpark and Spark SQL)
+- ✅ Securely stored the secrets/credentials using Azure Key Vault
+- ✅ Transformed the data using Azure Databricks for reporting and analysis
+- ✅ Analyzed the data using Databricks and created Dashboards using Power BI
 1. Data Discoverability: Data explorer provides a simple search through for any objects in catalog (with UI and SQL queries)
 2. Data Audit: Audit logs/information can be viewed (when diagnostic settings are enabled)
 3. Data Lineage: workflow, downstream and upstream datamovements can be viewed.
 With this we can perform root cause analysis, impact analysis and better manage data requiring regulatory compliance